brextonho/budgetfriend/README.md

 3. **File upload drag and drop:** Allow for more convenience and quality of life
+4. **Identify and catch more errors:** Eg. Incorrect column names, Invalid column dtypes
+5. **Proper handling of endpoints:** Change localhost to <code>{ API_ENDPOINT } from "$env/static/private</code> in <code>FileUpload</code> to allow for variable endpoints and security purposes
+6. **Delete stored data files:** Automatically delete stored .csv files after a certain period, or after app is closed
-4. **Security:**  If this application is adapted for medical purposes involving sensitive data, it should be hosted locally or on an internal server, rather than on a remote server or cloud.
+7. **Security:**  If this application is adapted for medical purposes involving sensitive data, it should be hosted locally or on an internal server, rather than on a remote server or cloud.
 This precaution helps prevent unauthorized access to or caching of sensitive information.
-5. **Proper handling of endpoints:** Change localhost to <code>{ API_ENDPOINT } from "$env/static/private</code> in <code>FileUpload</code> to allow for variable endpoints and security purposes